 Ceramic is breakable

 If you’re in the market for a new favorite teacup that includes an infuser, consider the Tea Forte Kati Single Cup Loose Tea Brewing System.
 It is a favorite among tea lovers thanks to its beautiful design, quality construction, and great results.
-Many happy customers say they either received or gave this item as a gift, so keep that in mind for the next holiday or special occasion, or check out some of our other favorite gifts for tea lovers.
+Many happy customers say they either received or gave this item as a gift, so keep that in mind for the next holiday or special occasion.

 With this brewing system, you get a 12-ounce ceramic cup with a contemporary design, a stainless steel infuser basket that hooks onto the cup, and a matching lid.
 The double-walled design of the cup keeps the tea warm for longer, and the infuser is made of a fine mesh that’s compatible with many types of tea.
 The cup is also microwave and dishwasher safe, so it’s easy to clean and reheat if needed.
 You can choose from a dozen beautiful designs, finding an aesthetic that suits your taste.